kreteshq/kretes/README.md

 ### Component-based

-Component-based means that *pages* are built by combining components: an independant chunks of HTML with their own styling and behaviour defined in JavaScript.
+Component-based means that *pages* are built by combining components: an independent chunks of HTML with their own styling and behavior defined in JavaScript.
 There is usually only a single *page* (rendered on the server) to which components are being attached - this happens in the browser (client-side).
 Routing is usually performed in the browser with paths corresponding to components.

 ![component](https://raw.githubusercontent.com/zaiste/huncwot/master/docs/component-approach.png)